TaoShi1998/Machine-Learning/README.md

 # Coursera-Machine-Learning
-I took *Machine Learning* taught by Andrew Ng on Coursera.
+This is *Machine Learning* I took on Coursera, the teacher is Andrew Ng.

 ## Contents
 * Lecture Slides